cloudcheflabs/dataroaster/trino-ecosystem/trino-gateway/README.md

 trino-gateway \
 --create-namespace \
 --namespace trino-gateway \
---version v1.0.3 \
+--version v1.1.0 \
+--set dataroastermysql.storage.storageClass=oci \
 --set ingress.proxyHostName=trino-gateway-proxy-test.cloudchef-labs.com \
 --set ingress.restHostName=trino-gateway-rest-test.cloudchef-labs.com \
 dataroaster-trino-gateway/dataroaster-trino-gateway;
 ```
+* `dataroastermysql.storage.storageClass` which is the storage class for the dependency mysql needs to be changed to suit to your kubernetes cluster.
-`ingress.proxyHostName` and `ingress.restHostName` need to be replaced with the registered host names to dns above.
+* `ingress.proxyHostName` and `ingress.restHostName` need to be replaced with the registered host names to dns above.

 Now, make sure certificates have been created successfully.
 ```